madetech/handbook/team-norms/delivery_healthcheck.md

 We ask teams to provide Delivery Healthchecks to the wider business to encourage the implementation of our Delivery Standards.

-It is the responsibility of the lead on each delivery team to provide an update on the health of their delivery in each week's BizOps showcase.
+It is the responsibility of the lead on each delivery team to provide an update on the health of their delivery in each week's TGIF.

 A Delivery Healthcheck should answer: